 - Big Box stores — You can typically find white and bisquit colored 4×4 bathroom tiles at the Big Box stores for under 20 cents each.
 I was just at the Home Depot, and the tile they seem to be carrying as 4x4s is from U.S. Ceramic Tile Co.
 White was in-stock on the shelves…. and they had a sample board with other colors, the s.f. price was not listed — ask an associate.
 When I renovating my bathrooms several years ago, I found rose beige at the Home Depot, trimmed it with white bullnose, and it looks smashing.

-- American-Olean — AO is owned by the same company as Daltile, and I think they have the same colors just with different names, but they also may have some of their own colors.
+- American-Olean — AO is owned by the same company as Daltile, and they may share some of the same colors just with different names, but they also may have some of their own colors.
 But honestly, trying to compare sends me cross-eyed.
 Their collections with 4×4 squares include: Bright … and Matte.

 - Olympia Tile — Olympia tile is a Canadian-based company, but they have some distribution in the U.S. (See their location map.)
 I used their heron blue tile in my blue bathroom renovation (although I think this color is now discontinued.)
 They now look to have one collection of 4x4s with a few possible retro colors, namely buttercup, tender gray and periwinkle.

-- Florida Tile — This Kentucky company does not have “colors”, but it has a good selection of neutrals, including the timeless ‘bone’.
-Bright… and Matte.
+- Florida Tile — This Kentucky company does not have “colors”, but it has a selection of neutrals.

 - American Universal Tile — The Brittany line looks to have some good pastel color choices.